agstephens/proto-jasmin-mermaid-docs/README.md

 **INSERT A FLOWCHART HERE....need to work out how it should work!!!**

+### Python Best Practice

+This sections outlines some best practice advice for how you write, structure, test, publish and deploy Python packages.
+These are based on sound guidelines for code reusability and sharing.

+...more here...including:
+- Refactoring a Python script/notebook into a script and a library
+- Running a Python script with inputs from:
+  - The command-line
+  - Configuration files
+  - Environment variables
+- Structuring your code for re-use and sharing
+- Managing your software dependencies
+  - Using `requirements` files
+    - simple...to...advanced
+- Using GitHub for tracing, testing, sharing, publication
+- Publishing to PyPI

 ### Building Virtual Environments

 ...what python venvs are...how to build them...etc